There is a real need for moral, intellectual, and economic leadership in this area, and the Guild members are committed to providing that leadership.

-All members share in the realized equity gains that the Guild receives in proportion to the number of shares they have.
-Shares are allocated as follows:
+Our equity arrangements are key to the structure of the Guild.
+Members share in the realized equity gains that the Guild receives in proportion to the number of shares they have.

-At first blush, you may find working with us a bit strange.
-We work on a range of projects, and these shift over time - sometimes gradually, sometimes rather abruptly.
-We seek out “T-shaped” people for membership - folks who have a broad range of interests and one (or more) areas of particular expertise.
+We seek out “T-shaped” people for membership — folks who have a broad range of interests and one (or more) areas of particular expertise.
 We work together to move people onto the projects and roles that best fit their skills and interests.
-As a member, your voice is important to that process..
-You can lead, or you can let others lead, and this can change with every project.

 In designing our special approach to compensation, our guiding principle is creating a compelling offering that ultimately helps members live more fulfilling lives.
 We design backwards from that.